I get lots of questions about the supplies I use in my Bible so I thought I’d share the details of my favorite resources to help you get started.

 If you prefer to buy individual ink pads then check out Scrapbook.com, they have all the colors you could imagine.
 I created a link to ALL of their distress ink options.
 NOTE: I prefer the distress ink mini’s over distress oxide and the distress crayons so make sure you’re buying the one you prefer.

 Distress Ink Blending Tools – Pads – Container

 My personal opinion: This is the best bundle I could find on Amazon for someone starting from scratch – add your mini ink pads and you have all you need.
 These tins keep my inks secure.
 Pus, I stick the blending pads for each color under the ink pad and keep it all safe inside the tin.
 It just helps me stay organized.

 These dispensers work like white out tape and they are refillable.
 This is the strongest tape I’ve found and it rolls out easily.

 HAPPY SHOPPING.
-But more importantly, HAPPY JOURNALING!
-Remember, information isn't what changes your life, it's being in relationship with Jesus that changes everything!
+But more importantly, HAPPY JOURNALING as you build your relationship with Jesus and scriptures!